 We are going to talk about real leather from animals!
-The most common is from cow and calf leather, followed by pig, goat, sheep, kangaroo (for soccer cleats would you believe) Alligator, ostrich etc. etc. We are going to focus on cow as it is by far the most common leather found in footwear and cow leather comes in many different styles, grades and prices.
+The most common are cow and calf leather, followed by pig, goat, sheep, kangaroo (for soccer cleats – if you believe that) alligator, ostrich etc. etc. We are going to focus on cow as it is by far the most common leather found in footwear and cow leather comes in many different styles, grades and prices.

-Shoe leather starts as an animal hide, during processing the hair is removed from the top or outer surface and any remaining flesh and fat is removed from the inside of the hide.
-Following these operations the hide is “tanned” or you could even say pickled to preserve the fibers.
+Shoe leather starts as animal hide.
+During processing the hair is removed from the top or outer surface, and any remaining flesh and fat is removed from the inside of the hide.
+Following this operation, the hide is “tanned” (or you could say “pickled”) to preserve the fibers.
 New oils, preservatives and coloring are added.
 There are many ways to tan shoe leather.
-Tanning a hide into shoe leather involves a process which permanently alters the protein structure of skin making is stronger and resistant to decomposition.
+Tanning a hide into shoe leather involves a process which permanently alters the protein structure of skin making it stronger and resistant to decomposition.
 This can be a very wet and messy operation as the hides are tumbled in giant drums full of water, dyes and chemicals.
 This operation can take 10 or more hours.
 Tanning can be performed with either vegetable or mineral methods.
 We will not go into that here, but you should know you will have options.
 Other processes introduce fat to the leather to make it soft and pliable.

-What is important to know is the cow hide is thick and has two parts.
-First is the top surface or “Grain” part of the leather.
-This is the outside skin of the anima .
+What is important to know is that the cow hide is thick and has two parts.
+First comes the top surface or “grain” part of the leather.
+This is the outside skin of the animal.
 The grain is the most valuable part of the hide.
-The leather fibers are dense, tight and firm.
+The leather fibers are dense, tight, and firm.
 The grain surface is also smooth.
-Second, as the depth increases into the animal hide the leather fibers are looser and softer.
-These layers are called the “Split”, “split leather”, “suede” or “split suede”.
+Second, as the depth increases into the animal hide, the leather fibers are looser and softer.
+These layers are called the “split,” “split leather,” “suede,” or “split suede.”
 It’s called split because a huge metal blade is used to “split” off the top grain, leaving behind the suede surface.

 Grain leather or full grain is the most expensive.
 There are many ways to process this type of leather depending on its quality.
-Full grain leather can be processed to flatten the natural grain or treated to raise the grain or embossed to have a completely different grain pattern.
-The grain surface is also waxed, oiled, sprayed, painted, dyed and polished to create different looks.
+Full grain leather can be processed to flatten the natural grain, treated to raise the grain, or embossed to have a completely different grain pattern.
+The grain surface can also be waxed, oiled, sprayed, painted, dyed, and polished to create different looks.

 Full Grain Aniline: A leather which has kept its full grain, has a naturally textured full pored surface.
 The deep aniline coloring is achieved with dyes.
 It may or may not have a thin transparent finishing coat.
 This leather is of the highest quality and is the most expensive.
 Only flawless skins undergo such a treatment.
 Not well protected, these leathers darken well with age.

-Corrected and Pigmented Grain: To smooth out the leather surface and to hide its imperfections, wrinkles, scratches… The skin is slightly embossed and a tinted grain film is applied to its surface.
+Corrected and Pigmented Grain: To smooth out the leather surface and to hide its imperfections, wrinkles, scratches… the skin is slightly embossed and a tinted grain film is applied to its surface.
 These leathers are not of the highest quality and they have a slightly artificial appearance.
 The surface coating however, is quite resistant to heavy wear.
-This type of shoe leather if often used in service style boots.
+This type of shoe leather is often used in service style boots.
 The leather will be water proofed or even blood proofed depending on the requirements.
-You will find this leather used to make steel toe boots for soldiers, police and medics.
+You will find this leather used to make steel toe boots for soldiers, police, and medics.

-Nubuck: The velvety appearance of this leather is obtained by a light pouncing (or buffing) of the skin thus highlighting the grain and the pores of the leather.
-To obtain a good-looking Nubuck a quality skin is generally used.
+Nubuck: The velvety appearance of this leather is obtained by a light pouncing (or buffing) of the skin, thus highlighting the grain and the pores of the leather.
+To obtain a good looking nubuck, a quality skin is generally used.
 It’s a pleasant material, soft to the touch with velvety colors.
-Nubuck is fragile however and requires a careful maintenance.
+However, nubuck is fragile and requires careful maintenance.
 A waterproofing treatment is mandatory.
 It remains a costly material.
-Nubuck and be oiled or posted treated.
+Nubuck and be oiled or post treated.
 Thickness ranges from 1.8 to 2.2mm.
-Prices from $2.00 to 3.00 depending on color and quality.
+Price ranges from $2.00 to 3.00 depending on color and quality.
 Lighter colors require higher quality raw materials.

 Split or Suede: The leather surface remaining after the top grain is removed.
 Suede is a very common shoe material.
-High quality short nap suede can almost have the appearance of Nubuck leather.
-Lower quality suede may be hairy, cardboard like dusty off-color mess.
-Available in a rainbow of colors, quality suede is a stable material for casual, skate and vulcanized shoes.
+High quality short nap suede can almost have the appearance of nubuck leather.
+Lower quality suede may be a hairy, cardboard like, dusty off-color mess.
+Available in a rainbow of colors, quality suede is a stable material for casual, skate, and vulcanized shoes.
 Available in thicknesses between 1.2mm and 1.8mm.
-The most common suede is 1.4 to 1.6mm- prices range from $1.05 per foot to $1.45 USD.
+The most common suede is 1.4 to 1.6mm.
+Prices range from $1.05 to $1.45 USD per foot.

 Action or Coated Leather: This leather product starts out as medium to low quality split leather.
 The surface may be pressed or rolled smooth.
-This hide is then laminated to a thin film of flexible stretchable PU or PVC.
+The hide is then laminated to a thin film of flexible stretchable PU or PVC.
 This synthetic surface is made by colored resin, white and black are the most common colors.
-This surface will have an embossed surface made by pouring the plastic compound onto a sheet of textured paper.
-Once the fIlm and leather are bonded the split has a very smooth full grain like surface.
-In fact, all the smooth white leather you see on sport shoes is this style of “action leather”.
+The surface will be embossed which is done by pouring the plastic compound onto a sheet of textured paper.
+Once the fIlm and leather are bonded, the split has a very smooth full grain like surface.
+In fact, all the smooth white leather you see on sport shoes is this style of “action leather.”

 If you want to learn more, check out our new books.